explorable-viz/esop2025/author-response/popl2025/response.md

 3) Explanation in visual analytics.
 We have looked at Wu's thesis and subsequent papers and this also seems highly relevant/complementary so we look forward to dicussing this as well.

-C2. _Motivation leans too heavily on developer ease-of-use and end-user benefits._ This is a fair comment.
-We will de-emphasise or remove motivation that isn't supported explicitly by our evaluation, for example setting out the end-user scenarios we wish to support, without making specific claims about ergonomic benefits beyond responsiveness, and for developers, simply pointing out that the interpreter only needs to be implemented in a single direction rather than bidirectionally, without implying that this is automatically "simpler" (which would be a claim in need of empirical support).
+C2. _Motivation leans too heavily on developer ease-of-use and end-user benefits._ This is a fair comment; we will de-emphasise or remove motivation that isn't supported explicitly by our evaluation.
+When setting out the end-user scenarios we wish to support, we will avoid any implied claims about ergonomic benefits beyond responsiveness, and when discussing implementation overhead, will simply pointing out that the interpreter only needs to be implemented in a single direction rather than bidirectionally, without implying that this is necessarily "simpler" (which would be a claim in need of empirical support).
 We will clarify that the primary motivation is a more responsive/performant UI, as supported by our evaluation.

 ## Reviewer C